AIDS-Related Lymphoma in Children

 AIDS-related lymphoma is a type of cancer called non-Hodgkin lymphoma (NHL).
-Childrenwith AIDS have a higher risk forthis cancer.
+Children with AIDS have a higher risk for this cancer.
 AIDS is a disease that weakens the immune system.
-AIDS raises the risk for infection and for long-term (chronic) diseases, such as cancer.
+It raises the risk for infection and some kinds of cancer, like NHL.

-AIDS-related lymphoma grows in the white blood cells of the lymphatic system.
-The lymphatic system is part of the immune system.
+AIDS-related lymphoma starts in white blood cells in the lymph system.
+The lymph system is part of the immune system.
 It helps fight diseases and infections.
-The lymphatic system also helps balance fluids in different parts of the body.
-The lymphatic system includes:
+It also helps balance fluids in different parts of the body.
+The lymph system includes:

 - Lymph.
-This is a clear fluid that contains white bloods cells called lymphocytes.
+This is a clear fluid that contains white blood cells called lymphocytes.

 - Lymphocytes.
 These are a type of white blood cell that fight infections and disease.

-Along with the lymphatic system, AIDS-related lymphoma can affect the brain and spinal cord (central nervous system).
-It can also affect the lining of body cavities.
-These include the chest, the belly (abdomen), and the sac containing the heart.
+The lymph system includes many parts of the body, so AIDS-related lymphoma can start almost anywhere and affect any organ.
+Along with the lymph system, it commonly affects the brain and spinal cord (central nervous system) and the lining of body cavities.
+These include the chest, the belly (abdomen), and the sac containing the heart (pericardium).